DIRACGrid/DIRAC/docs/source/UserGuide/WebAppUserGuide/index.rst

 Manage application and desktop
 ------------------------------

-You can manage the state of applications and desktops by by clicking to the following menu.
+You can manage the state of applications and desktops by clicking to the following menu.

 .. image:: images/managemenuitems.png
    :scale: 50 %